 As part of the evaluation of VCE's ability to obtain an initial investment grade rating, VCE recognizes the need to increase the cash reserve targets and develop cash reserves for rate stabilization.
 Staff has evaluated the existing Policy and Guidelines based on the Financial Strength strategic goal objectives and direction from the Board of Directors.
-Based on this evaluation, Staff is recommending the following modifications:
+As part of the process, Staff presented these updates at the Community Advisory Committee May 23, 2024 meeting and received a unanimous recommendation from the CAC supporting the proposed financial and dividend policy updates.